cajohare/AxionLimits/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3932430.svg)](https://doi.org/10.5281/zenodo.3932430)

 This page showcases my python scripts for reproducing my plots of axion constraints.
 Various plots are available, see the jupyter notebooks (and the figures below) for different configurations.
-All the limit data can be found in the [limit_data](https://github.com/cajohare/AxionLimits/raw/master/limit_data) folder, at the very least I hope it can save you some time digitising plots.
+All the limit data can be found in the [limit_data](https://github.com/cajohare/AxionLimits/raw/master/limit_data) folder, at the very least I hope this can save you some time digitising plots.

 Please email me [ciaran.aj.ohare@gmail.com] or make a pull request if you would like any limits being added.